-HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve
+HowTo: 3D Printing - Building a servo controlled 125mm butterfly valve

-I recently built an extraction system for my soldering station and the chamber of my 3D printer.
+I recently built an exhaust system for my soldering station and the chamber of my 3D printer.

-The built extraction system has two connections.
-One of them sucks the air out of the 3D printer chamber with the help of a connected hose and thus ensures that the air in it is regularly freed of potential pollutants.
-Another hose is connected to the other connection.
-This leads to a soldering station and can therefore be used as an extraction system for soldering fumes.
+The built exhaust system has two connections.
+One extracts the air from the 3D printer chamber with the help of a connected hose and thus ensures that the air inside is regularly freed from potential pollutants.
+Another hose is connected to the other port.
+This leads to a soldering station and can thus be used as an extraction system for solder vapor.

-So that these individual connections can be controlled independently of one another, I was looking for a kind of controllable valve.
-Unfortunately, I found all commercially available offers to be too expensive or not suitable.
+In order to control these individual ports independently, I was looking for some sort of controllable valve.
+Unfortunately, I found all commercially available offerings to be too expensive or not suitable.

 In the following section you can see a few videos of my 3D printable butterfly valve.
-This is followed by the detailed assembly instructions including a material list.
+After that follows the detailed assembly instructions incl. material list.

 Simple function test.

-Example video of an automated setup using a WiFi socket.
+Example video of automation using a wifi socket.

 Safety instructions